19 Graphs, Networks, and Trees

 </graph>

-- tree encodes a tree, which is made up of a root, internal nodes,
+- tree (tree) encodes a tree, which is made up of a root, internal nodes, leaves, and arcs

 arity gives the maximum number of children of the root and internal nodes of the tree. ord (ordered) indicates whether or not the tree is ordered, or if it is partially ordered. order gives the order of the tree, i.e., the number of its nodes. - root (root node) represents the root node of a tree.

-value provides the value of an intermediate node, which is a feature structure or other analytic element. children provides a list of identifiers of the elements which are the children of the intermediate node. parent provides the identifier of the element which is the parent of this node. ord (ordered) indicates whether or not the internal node is ordered. follow provides an identifier of the element which this node follows. outDegree gives the out degree of an intermediate node, the number of its children. - leaf encodes the leaves (terminal nodes) of a tree.
+value indicates an intermediate node, which is a feature structure or other analytic element. children provides a list of identifiers of the elements which are the children of the intermediate node. parent provides the identifier of the element which is the parent of this node. ord (ordered) indicates whether or not the internal node is ordered. follow provides the identifier of an element which this node follows. outDegree gives the out degree of an intermediate node, the number of its children. - leaf (leaf) encodes the leaves (terminal nodes) of a tree.

 value provides a pointer to a feature structure or other analytic element. parent provides the identifier of parent of a leaf. follow provides an identifier of an element which this leaf follows.